 In the meantime, to help you start down the path to stress recovery, I have created a 7-day Burnout Reset Support email series, which you can start now for free by signing up here.
 Once you’ve signed up, I’ll be sure to let you know when the Stress Remedy Programs are available.

-One more thing: I just launched my new Oxidative Stress Consultation Package, which I’ve been working on for a while.
+One more thing: I just launched my new Autoimmunity Solutions Package, which I’ve been working on for a while to help fight oxidative stress.
 I’m really excited to have it live and available now!

-Let’s reverse oxidative stress in your body and prevent, or address, CFS in 2016!
+Let’s reverse oxidative stress in your body and prevent and/or address CFS!
 Join me for these new programs I have created just for you.

 8th January 2016